amzon-ex/qprogblog/content/_index.md

 ---
-title: ProgBlog
+title: qProgblog
 enableToc: false
 ---
-A blog documenting progress.
+qProgblog is a blog documenting progress, mostly containing tech workflows and solutions I find useful and I think others would, as well.